Part 5 - Resting by Faith

 While waiting for the "redemption of our body," the believer can rest in Christ because He has made peace between God and the redeemed.
 The born-again believer is not perfect in his walk with God.
 He can nevertheless walk in joy and peace with God because of his standing that is established by Christ.
 Proverbs says, "But the path of the just is like the shining sun, That shines ever brighter unto the perfect day" (Prov.
 4:18).
 This is the walk of the believer, one of walking toward the light of Christ.
 God is working in the life of the believer to remove darkness by increasing the light.
 This is a process that lasts a lifetime.
 It is during this time that one is to exercise faith in the Creator as not only the one who created the heavens and earth, but also as one who is making a new creation, a people for Himself.

 The peace of resting in the work of Christ through faith is shown by Paul's statement to the Romans: "Who shall bring a charge against God's elect?
 It is God who justifies.
 Who is he who condemns?
 It is Christ who died, and furthermore is also risen, who is even at the right hand of God, who also makes intercession for us" (Rom.
 8:33-34).
 Present faith is the assurance of salvation.
-Although good works prove the genuineness of past faith, it is faith that saves, and thus a present faith in God's promise that is the believer's assurance.
+Although good works prove the genuineness of past faith, salvation is through faith—"for by grace you have been saved through faith"—and thus it is a present faith in God's promise that is the believer's assurance.